 - SHEILA (w): No-nonsense waitress of the Whistle Stop Diner who's not easily fazed. - DARRYL/DOLORES (a): Gruff cook at the Whistle Stop who says little but, at the same time, says a lot. - FRANK/FRAN (a): Diner regular who humorously offers commentary on town goings-on. - EDDIE/EDIE (a): Another regular.
-Friend of FRANK/FRAN. - SANDY FLETCHER (a): Town councilperson who wants to make a good impression. - TERRY (a): Local reporter ready for a headline. - ROBERTA/ROBERT (a): Sweet, good-natured local florist. - GRADY/GABBY BRIGGS (a): Bumbling police deputy who takes their job very seriously. - JULES (a): Member of the Purple Hat Society and competitive friend to MEL. - MEL (a): Also a member of the the Purple Hat Society and competitive friend to JULES. - VICTOR/VICTORIA PRESTON (a): Local business owner who's ready to seize an opportunity. - JANE/JAMES (a): Energetic high-school senior and studentbody president. - CHRIS CONNORS (a): Campaign volunteer enlisted to get the diner ready for the candidate.
+Friend of FRANK/FRAN. - SANDY FLETCHER (a): Town councilperson who wants to make a good impression. - TERRY (a): Local reporter ready for a headline. - ROBERTA/ROBERT (a): Sweet, good-natured local florist. - GRADY/GABBY BRIGGS (a): Bumbling police deputy who takes their job very seriously. - JULES (a): Member of the Purple Hat Society and competitive friend to MEL. - MEL (a): Also a member of the Purple Hat Society and competitive friend to JULES. - VICTOR/VICTORIA PRESTON (a): Local business owner who's ready to seize an opportunity. - JANE/JAMES (a): Energetic high-school senior and student-body president. - CHRIS CONNORS (a): Campaign volunteer enlisted to get the diner ready for the candidate. - CANDIDATE (a): The candidate. - HANDLERS (a): For the candidate; no lines; at least two of them. - REPORTERS (a): Flock the candidate; at least three of them.